 - All dizygotic twins have two separate placentas (sometimes fused but still separate) and are in different sacs (Di-Di twins).

-- One third of MZ monozygotic twins have two separate placentas and sacs, similar to dizygotic twins (dichorionic or didi).
+- One-third of MZ monozygotic twins have two separate placentas and sacs, similar to dizygotic twins (dichorionic).
 With di-di MZ twins, the fertilized egg has split within 2-3 days after fertilization.

 - 2/3 of monozygotic twins share a placenta (monochorionic-diamniotic or mono-di).
 With mono-di MZ twins, the fertilized egg has split within 3-8 days after fertilization.